How do you create a cosy atmosphere during the cold months?

 In the colder months lots of white, light blue, light green and light purple make a room feel bigger and therefore colder.

-So if you use a light or neutral colour, balance it with some bold “splashes” – such as dark blue, red and deep green.
-If you do this with accessories like cushions, you can even swap things around as the seasons change.
+So if you use a light or neutral colour, balance with bold “splashes” – such as dark blue, red and deep green.

-It’s true that patterns feel warmer than plain expanses of colour, so introduce patterns to your planning whenever you can.
+It’s true that patterns feel warmer than plain expanses of colour, so introduce patterns where you can.

-In a bedroom setting, try changing your bed linen to a seasonal shade, or a cosy “winter warmer” pattern at the same time as you increase the duvet tog-rating.
+In a bedroom setting, try changing your bed linen to a seasonal shade, or a cosy “winter warmer” pattern.

 Don’t just light the fire, make it a focal point.
 Put some eye catching accessories on the mantelpiece, and build up the hearth with beautiful ornaments (if the fire’s on) or beautiful plants (if the fireplace is purely decorative).